Wildhoney/Magento-on-Angular/README.md

 <img src="http://i.imgur.com/Ye2AO9J.png" alt="Redis" />

-Please note that by default the cache is attempted to be created via Redis.
-If you don't want to use Redis, change the configuration on line 18 of `api/app/config/cache.php` from `redis` to `file`.
+Please note that by default the cache is using plain old file cache.
+If you want to use Redis, change the configuration on line 18 of `api/app/config/cache.php` from `file` to `redis`.

 Directory Structure
 ---------